-Preference Construction: The preferences of patients are determined using the survival analysis of grafts reported in Mandal et al. [2003].
-This analysis uses data obtained from first-time kidney-only transplants between 1995 and 1998 in the United States Renal Data System (USRDS) database.
+System (USRDS) database.
 We assume that the utility function of each patient depends on the number of HLA mismatches (x) and the donor age (y).
-In the "rational" preference construction, following Mandal et al. [2003], we assume that each patient younger than 60 has a utility function $u(x, y) = -0.514x - \frac{y}{10}$ , and each patient 60 and older has a utility function $u(x, y) = -0.510x - \frac{y}{10}$ .
+In the "rational" preference construction, following Mandal et al., we assume that each patient younger than 60 has a utility function u(x,y) = -0.514x - y/10, and each patient 60 and older has a utility function u(x,y) = -0.510x - y/10.
 We also consider a "cautious" preference construction.
-Under cautious preferences, we assume that patient $t_i$ prefers donor $k_j \in K_i$ to his own donor $k_i$ only if kidney $k_i$ is not compatible with him, or if although kidney $k_i$ is compatible with him, it has more than an equivalent of one additional HLA mismatch than kidney $k_j$ has.
+Under cautious preferences, we assume that patient $t_i$ prefers donor

+$k_j \in K_i$ to his own donor $k_i$ only if kidney $k_i$ is not compatible with him, or if although kidney $k_i$ is compatible with him, it has more than an equivalent of one additional HLA mismatch than kidney $k_i$ has.

-Under both preference scenarios, the waitlist option may or may not be considered acceptable by a patient.
-Since the expected quality of HLA match is very low when a patient is given priority in the waiting list and since the graft failure rates are significantly higher for cadaveric kidneys than living-donor kidneys, we assume that a patient considers the waitlist option acceptable only if his donor is not compatible with him.
+Under both preference scenarios, the wait-list option may or may not be considered acceptable by a patient.
+Since the expected quality of HLA match is very low when a patient is given priority in the waiting list and since the graft failure rates are significantly higher for cadaveric kidneys than living-donor kidneys, we assume that a patient considers the wait-list option acceptable only if his donor is not compatible with him.
 We also assume that the patients who consider this option acceptable prefer any compatible living-donor kidney to this option.
-Because there is no reliable data available on the rate of patients who consider this option acceptable and because it depends on how priority is given, we consider two treatments, in which 0% and 40% of the patients with incompatible donors prefer the waitlist option to their own donors.
+Because there are no reliable data available on the rate of patients who consider this option acceptable and because it depends on how priority is given, we consider two treatments, in which 0 percent and 40 percent of the patients with incompatible donors prefer the wait-list option to their own donors.